NikhilRao8658/StudentCourseRegister/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+Clone the repository using git clone <repository-url>

+Navigate to the project folder using cd <project-folder>

+Install dependencies with npm install

+Start the development server using npm run dev

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This setup uses Vite with @vitejs/plugin-react for Fast Refresh (HMR)

+Basic ESLint rules are included for code consistency and quality